bjortech/tb/README.md

 In adittion to working on live hardware I have shared my supersimple simulator.
 This "simulator" will work without anything other than an image file displaying height.

-NB: Please understand that this is very basic and that there are a lot of bugs and errors.
-I never intended to do this by myself, I had never written C++ a few years ago.
-My hope is that someone would like to join me in replacing the different parts of the system with best-practice implementation, as well as defining and completing the missing components.
+NB: Please understand that this is very basic and that there are a lot of bugs and errors.My hope is that someone would like to join me in replacing the different parts of the system with best-practice implementation, as well as defining and completing the missing components.

 NB2: As this is self-learned along the way, coding style is probably confusing to experienced coders.
 Feel free to help me convert to correct format.
-My nodes are all built by same script and dependencies, naturally a lot of redundant ones.
+My nodes are all built by same source and with all dependencies, naturally a lot of redundant ones.
 All nodes are written in the same document, not using any includes or classes.

 Video of tests (look below the actual location, I have ran this package at a lower altitude (the test failed and it flew far too high): https://www.youtube.com/watch?v=EKpb4s75W5g